 Photo by Kevin Hoth

 A documentary about home, and how we find it.
 The film follows one couple’s attempt to build a “tiny house” from scratch, and other families who have downsized their lives into homes smaller than the average parking space.
 Through homes stripped down to their essentials, the film raises questions about good design, the nature of home, and the changing American Dream.

 An alternative local response to Kenyan's violence is the creation of a taboo-breaking TV soap opera, The Team, following the struggles of a co-ed multi-ethnic soccer squad to overcome their differences.

 A documentary that chronicles Steve Lickteig’s 20-year search for who his real birth parents were; why a whole town kept the truth from him; and how his family’s tumultuous history revolves around the hidden lives of two unconventional women.

-Enter the heart of an American family living in the shadows of a state that has criminalized their existence.
-Walk the beat of the nation’s most recognized lawman as he stares down charges of his own.The parents of 9-year-old Katherine Figueroa are arrested when America’s Toughest Sheriff raids a Phoenix carwash suspected of hiring illegal workers.
-As young Kathy fights to save her parents from deportation, a community group succeeds in pressuring the County Board to investigate Sheriff Joe Arpaio’s spending priorities.
-When the sheriff retaliates against his political foes, his actions spark outrage, and a federal investigation.
+An American family is living in a state that has criminalized their existence.
+The parents of Katherine Figueroa are arrested when Sheriff Joe Arpaioe raids a carwash suspected of hiring illegal workers.
+Young Kathy fights to save her parents from deportation, while the County Board is pressured to investigate.

 Head Games is a revealing documentary about the silent concussion crisis in American sports.
 Athletes from the professional to the youth levels share their personal struggles in dealing with the devastating and long-term effects of concussions, an epidemic fueled by the 'leave everything on the field' culture so prominent in American sport.